SebGadzinski/SYSC3303-ElevatorProject/README.md

 ***Authors and their contributions***

 Paul Roode
-> Fully implemented the following classes: FloorSubsystem, Runner, Request, and ReadRequestResult.
-Partially fleshed out others as needed (e.g., to facilitate thread-safe cooperation between components), and formatted this README.
+> Fully implemented the following classes: FloorSubsystem, Runner (for initializing subsystem threads and running the application), Request, and ReadRequestResult.
+Fleshed out others as needed (e.g., to facilitate thread-safe cooperation between components), and formatted the README.

 <br>